 How to Build a Website for Your Small Business

-Considering you just have a few seconds to engage potential customers and keep them on your site, be crystal clear with your value proposition and intent as people land on your homepage.
-Fantastic visual design, animation, and gorgeous photos can all enhance a website’s appearance, but it’s also important to take your business message into account.
+Because you have but a few seconds to engage people and keep them on your site, your value proposition and intent should be crystal clear the moment they hit your homepage.
+Excellent visual design, pictures and animation can always enhance a website’s appeal, but you have to take your business’ message into account as well.

 If you plan to build something from zero, the first thing you have to do is make sure you have the right team working on the project.
-Most importantly, you should have both technical developers and information architects at the heart and soul of the creative development process.
-That means will not only be contributing conceptual ideas, but also helping you provide a positive user experience.
+Most importantly, you need both information architects and technical developers at the core of the creative development process.
+They will be there to pitch in conceptual ideas, as well as to help you provide users a positive experience.

-With a site that is not optimized for searches, you’re essentially removing all possibility for organic traffic or unanticipated encounters with your brand.
-Allowing your idea to ultimately steer the technology solution is a good start, but it’s important to make it work with Google and the other search engines.
-At the very least, you should have generated a site map and have all your title tags, heading titles, and site description filled out properly.
+Unless your site is search-engine optimized, you’re virtually eliminating almost every possibility of organic traffic or unexpected encounters with your brand.
+If the technology solution must be ultimately guided by your idea, that’s still a good start, but need to make sure it jives with Google, Yahoo, and Bing.
+At least, you should generate a site map and fill out title tags, heading titles, and site description appropriately.

-A lot of corporate websites are soulless, with all that static content, business jargon, stock imagery, and using stock imagery, business jargon, static content, and generic web design.
+Lots of corporate websites are lacking in soul, what with uninteresting content, business lingo, stock imagery and nonspecific web design.
 All of these make for poor user experience.
-And that’s a huge problem, as your site plays a pivotal role in your branding.
+And that will be a serious problem, knowing your site plays a central role in your branding.
 To create an unforgettable branding experience, be yourself and shine.
-Talk to your customers real-time, and allow them reach each other by way of your brand.
+Talk to people in real-time, and let your brand be the reason for them to talk to each other.

-Approximately 5 percent of traffic to business websites currently comes via cell phones, and in the following year, this number is predicted to rise considerably, with more smart phones seen to join the market and carriers endlessly boosting the capacity of cellular wireless standards.
-Hence, your website should be made not just for PCs, but for smart phones and basic phones too.
+Currently, about 5 percent of traffic to business websites comes through mobile phone, and next year, with more smart phones hitting the market and carriers continuing to improve their cellular wireless capabilities, that number is seen rising dramatically.
+Therefore, your website must be designed not just for PCs, but also for mobile devices like smart phones and even basic phones.

-You need to tracking your online progress if only to ensure that it is in line with your company goals.
-If your budget is limited, just use the free Google analytics package.
+It’s important to track your online progress because you have to keep it in step with your company’s goals.
+If you have budget problems, the free Google analytics package can give you a great start.
 Once you have proven that your tags are working, pull weekly reports and closely examine user behavior on your site.
 Luckily, trends will not take long to spot.